 4. You should hold a stretch for at least 15 seconds.

-Overhead Stretch (for shoulders, neck, and back)
+Overhead Stretch (for Shoulders, Neck, and Back)

 Stand with your feet shoulder-width apart, knees and hips relaxed.
 Interlace your fingers and extend your arms above your head, palms up.
-Take ten slow, deep breaths, elongating the stretch on each exhale.
+Take 10 slow, deep breaths, elongating the stretch on each exhale.
 Relax, and repeat once more.

-Torso Stretch (for lower back)
+Torso Stretch (for Lower Back)

 Stand with your feet shoulder-width apart, knees bent.
 With your hands at the small of your back, angle your pelvis forward while pointing your tailbone backward slightly; feel the stretch in your lower back.
 Pull your shoulders back.
-Hold for ten deep breaths; repeat once more.
+Hold for 10 deep breaths; repeat once more.

-Cat Stretch (for core)
+Cat and Cow Stretch (for Core)

 Get down on your hands and knees with your hands directly under your shoulders, your back flat, and your toes pointed behind you.
 Tighten your abdominal muscles, arch your back, and drop your head down so you're looking at your stomach.
-Hold for ten seconds, breathing deeply.
+Hold for 10 seconds, breathing deeply.
 Now lower your back until it's swayed, simultaneously raising your head.
-Hold for ten seconds, and then return to the starting position.
+Hold for 10 seconds, and then return to the starting position.
 Repeat four times.